RadhiRasho/Neural-Network/c/Thoughts.md

 ## Activation Functions

-The Activation function defined the weighteed sum of the inputs, which is then transformed into an output from a node or nodes in a layer of the network.
+The Activation function defined the weighted sum of the inputs, which is then transformed into an output from a node or nodes in a layer of the network.

 There are two activation function used in this implementation: